The difference between endonuclease and exonuclease is mainly due to the two properties like mode of action and the site of cleavage.

-- Endo-nuclease cuts between the nucleotide chain whereas exonuclease cuts from the end of the nucleotide chain.
+- Endo-nuclease cuts the nucleotide chain in between, whereas exonuclease cuts it from the ends.

-- Exonuclease cleaves the phosphodiester bonds of the polynucleotide chains either at 3’ or 5’ end whereas endonuclease cleaves the phosphodiester bond that is present within the polynucleotide chain.
+- Exonuclease cleaves the phosphodiester bonds of the polynucleotide chains either at 3’ or 5’ end, while endonuclease cleaves the phosphodiester bonds that are present within the polynucleotide chain.

-- Endo-nuclease directly cuts the polynucleotide chain results into two or more fragments whereas exonuclease cuts the nucleotide bases one by one from 3’ or 5’ end.
+- Endo-nuclease directly cuts the polynucleotide chain and results into two or more fragments, whereas exonuclease cuts the nucleotide bases one by one from 3’ or 5’ end.

-- Endo-nuclease creates single-stranded nick within a chain whereas exonuclease removes the single nucleotides from the end.
+- Endo-nuclease creates a single-stranded nick within the chain, whereas exonuclease removes the single nucleotides from the end.

-- Both endonuclease and exonuclease are the nuclease enzymes which performs the cleavage of the nucleotide chain of DNA and RNA.
+- Both endonuclease and exonuclease are the nuclease enzymes, which performs the cleavage of the nucleotide chain of DNA or RNA.

 - Endo-nuclease and exonuclease both can hydrolyse the phosphodiester linkage of DNA and RNA.

-- Exonuclease first attacks on the phosphodiester bond which removes the nucleotides one by one from the polynucleotide chain.
-The ends which are overhanging from the strand refers to “Cohesive or sticky ends”.
-After the removal of a cohesive end, both the DNA overlaps which makes the complete DNA hybrid or a segment.
+Exonuclease first attacks on the phosphodiester bond and removes the nucleotides one by one from the polynucleotide chain.
+The ends that are overhanging from the strand are called cohesive or sticky ends.
+After the removal of cohesive ends, both the DNA overlaps to make a complete DNA hybrid or a segment.

-- Endo-nuclease first breaks the phosphodiester bond of the mismatched nucleotide bases.
-Then it separates the whole mismatched base pairs.
-After that, endonuclease forms the DNA hybrid with the help of DNA polymerase and DNA ligase, which undergo polymerization and then binding of fragment where the endonuclease creates the nick.
+Endo-nuclease first breaks the phosphodiester bond of the mismatched nucleotide bases.
+Then, it separates the whole mismatched base pairs.
+After that, endonuclease forms the DNA hybrid with the help of DNA polymerase and DNA ligase, in which a former polymerized the strand and a latter binds the fragment.
+At last, the endonuclease creates a nick.

 Key Differences Between Endonuclease and Exonuclease

-- The mode of action of the endonuclease is to separate the nucleotide chain into two or more fragment whereas exonuclease separates the nucleotides at a time from a polynucleotide chain.
+- The mode of action of the endonuclease is to separate the nucleotide chain into two or more fragments, whereas exonuclease separates the nucleotides at a time from a polynucleotide chain.

-- The site of cleavage for endonuclease is in between the polynucleotide chain whereas for exonuclease it is at the ends of the chain either at 3′ or 5′.
+- The site of cleavage for endonuclease is in between the polynucleotide chain, while for exonuclease it is at the ends of the chain (either at 3′ or 5′).

-- Endo-nuclease undergoes lag phase before their activity whereas exonuclease does not undergo lag phase.
+- Endo-nuclease undergoes lag phase before their activity, while exonuclease does not undergo lag phase.

-- Exonuclease results in the formation of nucleoside which are the monomer unit of nucleotide that lacks phosphate group.
-Endo-nuclease results in the formation of oligonucleotides which are the short sequences of nucleotides.
+- Exonuclease results in the formation of nucleoside that are the monomer units of nucleotide without a phosphate group.
+Endonuclease results in the formation of oligonucleotides that are the short sequences of nucleotides.

 We have discussed the difference in properties, mechanism and the key differences between the endo and exonuclease.
-Hence we can conclude that both endonuclease and exonuclease is having different activity site for the cleavage but in addition to this, their main function is to separate the mismatched or wrong nucleotides base and play an important role in DNA repair and stabilization.
+Hence, we can conclude that both endonuclease and exonuclease are the enzymes having different activity site for the cleavage.
+Besides, their main function is to separate the mismatched or wrong nucleotides base, and they play an important role in DNA repair and stabilization.